 Set up your auto-grading by checking the correct answer(s)

-To allow multiple selections toggle "Multi-select" on the right side of your screen
+To allow multiple selections toggle "Allow Multiple Selections" on

-Switch on "Allow Partial Credit" to take auto-grading up a notch by allowing your students to get credit for answering part of the question correct.
+If you toggld on "Multi-select" you will also have the ability to allow **Partial Credit" to take auto-grading up a notch by allowing your students to get credit for answering part of the question correct.

 How we grade the "Allow Partial Credit" feature in Hot Text questions